omega8cc/boa/docs/BUILDTESTS.md

            # composer require --no-update --no-scripts h5p/h5p-core:'1.27.*'
            # composer update --no-install --no-scripts
            # composer install --no-dev
+           # composer require drush/drush --no-scripts   # upstream keeps it in require-dev; land the site-local Drush HERE, not at platform verify on every box
            # cd web && patch -p1 < the #3561556 getOperators patch
            # ACCEPTED TRADE: the platform ships dompdf 2.0.8 with open advisories -
            # the profile pins dompdf ~2.0.0 and the fixed line (3.x) is outside it,